 Do I need to register my details or passport?

-No. One of the advantages of a travel eSIM is that you don't have to register with a document, as is the case with some local SIMs.
-You buy the plan, receive the QR, and that's it, no paperwork or queues at Le Lamentin airport.
+No. One of the advantages of a travel eSIM is that you don't need to register with a document, as is the case with some local SIMs.
+You buy the plan, receive the QR, and you're all set, with no paperwork or queues at Le Lamentin airport.

-What speed will I get on the island?
+What speed will I have on the island?

-In tourist areas and cities, you'll have 4G and, in many areas, 5G, with plenty of speed for maps, streaming, and video calls.
-In mountainous routes in the north, the signal drops, so it's advisable to download maps and content before excursions.
+In tourist areas and cities, you will have 4G and, in many areas, 5G, with plenty of speed for maps, streaming, and video calls.
+In mountainous routes to the north, the signal drops, so it is advisable to download maps and content before excursions.

 Conclusion

 Martinique is a dream destination, and there's no reason to arrive disconnected.
-With an eSIM, you have internet as soon as you land, a fixed price, and zero paperwork.
-Choose your gigabytes according to the days and usage, install it at home, and relax.
+With an eSIM, you'll have internet as soon as you land, a fixed price, and zero paperwork.
+Choose your gigabytes according to your days and usage, install it at home, and relax.
 Book your eSIM for Martinique now and land in Fort-de-France with data already working.